 Good, well-surfaced paths and tracks in the early and late sections of the walk.
 Further into the walk some sections may be wet and muddy.
+There is one fence with barbed wire to climb, where a cushion of foam will be supplied to ease crossing.
 A little road walking will require careful attention, particularly crossing the A85 in Comrie.
 Although this is not a hillwalk, good walking footwear and wind and waterproof clothing will be needed, subject to the weather on the day.

 Car share: journey is 74 miles return.
 Passengers should give the driver £6.